Our responses to reviews and inquiries

 Overview

-This update consolidates our previous responses to provide a summary of how we are responding to the core themes and recommendations from the Francis Inquiry.
+This update consolidates our previous responses to provide a summary of how we are responding to the recommendations from the Francis Inquiry.

-It also describes how we have responded, and are continuing to respond, to related reviews.
+It also describes how we have responded to related reviews.
 For example the Berwick Review into patient safety, the Clwyd Hart Review of the NHS complaints system and the Keogh Review of quality of care and treatment provided by 14 hospitals with high mortality indicators.

 We've also set out how we're addressing the 24 Francis recommendations bearing on our work in Annex A.